kbase/cdm-task-service/README.md

   location.
 * A condor configuration file and password file if using `PASSWORD` authentication.

-Furthermore each HTCondor worker's environment must be configured with
+Furthermore each HTCondor worker must have the necessary secrets provided in files for the executor to read:

 * a KBase token with an auth2 role indicating the user is a CTS external executor
-* S3 credentials
+* the S3 access secret

 See the HTCondor section of [cdmtaskservice_config.toml.jinja](cdmtaskservice_config.toml.jinja).